adityachandak287/activity-log/README.md

 # Activity Log

-Simple HTTP endpoint to maintain an activity log.
-Deployed on AWS Lambda.
+Simple HTTP endpoint to maintain a log of activities.
+Deployed on AWS Lambda using Serverless Framework v3.

 ## Setup